CSC207-UofT/course-project-group-044/design-document.md

 # Design patterns
+### - Observer Pattern

+Observer pattern is a one-to-many dependency between multiple objects/attributes, and when the state of an object changes, all objects that depend on it are notified and updated automatically.
+In our code, we can synchronize and update other databases according to the changes of single database.
+For example, if we delete an Employee, the delete function is responsible to remove the Employee from the EmployeeRepository(database).
+At the same time, the observer would delete all the events of the Employee in the EventRepository and empty his Calendar after receiving the deletion signal.
+In this case, we only need call delete function of Employee in `Oberserver` rather than bunch of corresponding delete functions.
+The benefit is that reduces the coupling between the target and the observer, also conforms to the dependency inversion principle.

 ### - Template Pattern

 The template method design pattern was used in the Event abstract class and Shift and Meeting subclasses.
 The `isSameWeek()` template method is used to determine whether an event occurs during the same week as a given date/time for a Shift or Meeting object.
 This design pattern was used because the method for determining event time was identical for both types of Events.
 As a result, the duplicated code was moved to an abstract class, while the remaining implementations were moved into subclasses.